Why we all need to address sexism in our lives

 Fighting for equal opportunities

 As a young woman, I can see that it will be challenging at times in my future.
 I know I will have to fight to be taken seriously in the different industries that I am involved in.
 I will always stand up for women getting equal opportunities while we don’t have them.
 Sadly, I don’t know any women in my life that hasn’t experienced some form of casual sexism or haven’t been discriminated against because of their gender, even just on the small scale.

 We need to have more conversations about equality

 I won’t stop addressing these issues, even if it makes others uncomfortable.
 It is very obvious that some people hate having these difficult discussions but we all have to push past that.
 If any conversation feels like you are being pushed out of your comfort zone and you don’t like that feeling, you should question why you feel that way.

 There is a spectrum of sexism and bad behaviour.
 We all should try to do what we can to address it, from the massive widespread issues, right down to the more minor instances of sexism.
-There are so many reasons to shout loudly and clearly about this issue, and wanting a better situation for future generations is an obvious one, but as well as that we need equal opportunities for women today.
+There are so many reasons to shout loudly and clearly about this issue, and wanting a better situation for future generations is an obvious one.
+As well as that, we need equal opportunities for women today.

 We need equal opportunities for women in today’s world.
 If there is anything within my power that I can do about it, then I will use that power.
 Even if all I can do is have conversations with someone that will listen about sexism, then so be it.
 If all I can do is call out small instances of sexism, I will do that.
 I will always be the one that won’t let small comments slide and I am happy about that.
 Everybody has a responsibility.